Foster Zachary Campbell

 Zach is survived by his mother, Paula Wright Campbell of Shreveport, his father, Foster L. Campbell Jr. and wife Gwen of Elm Grove, and by his siblings: Dr. Peter Campbell of Williamsport, Maryland; Kate Campbell of Baton Rouge; Nicholas Campbell of Shreveport; Mary Claire Campbell Figgins and husband Nathan of Sierra Madre, California, and Sarah Elizabeth Campbell of Waco, Texas.
-He is also survived by numerous uncles, aunts, cousins and friends.
+He is also survived by a stepsister, Stephanie Chaisson of Ruston, and by numerous uncles, aunts, cousins and friends.

 Zach was preceded in death by his maternal grandparents, Marvin Eugene and Yvonne Gravel Wright of Baton Rouge; his paternal grandparents, Foster L. and Rubye Grigsby Campbell of Bossier City; and by his aunt, Martha Claire Wright of Baton Rouge.